pcingola/SnpEff/src/docs/se_build_pdb.md

 - The protein ID must be parsed from the file name.
 Currently accepted file name formats are "PDB-style" (e.g. `pdb7daa.ent.gz`, where PDBID is `7daa`) or AlphaFold-style (e.g. `AF-Q9Y6V0-F9-model_v2.pdb.gz`, where Uniprot-ID is `Q9Y6V0`)
 - The PDB file must have a resolution of at least 3 Angstrom.
 This value can be changed using the `-res` command line option

+!!! info
+    If the PDB file has a missing resolution value, or the resolution is over `99.0`, then it is assumed to be 'missing value' and not filtered. for instance, AlphaFold PDB files usually don't have resolution values since they are predictions, not measurements.

 ## Mapping file

 Since SnpEff uses trasncript ID information, whereas proteins use PDB IDs (or Uniprot IDs in case of AlphaFold), we need a file to map across these different IDs.